The immediate answer to this question related to the correctness of metrics seems to be very simple, with an obvious example:

 The ultimate answer is to have it well covered from the processes’ perspective, step by step.
 When starting any data initiative in your company, you don’t normally start with data quality.
 Firstly, you need to start with business terms definitions.
 Therefore, the initial step is to start with a business glossary and clearly define the business terms including the metrics (relation among many business terms e.g., calculations).
 Then, you need to make sure that the business model definitions of metrics used in the business glossary (the calculated attributes) are in place.

 This will give you a solid foundation for the creation of any report based on the business needs in your organization.
 People responsible for such a report will have the information how the metrics should be calculated and they must check, as part of the report creation, if those metrics are calculated properly there.
 All of this should, of course, be supported by measuring of the data quality used beneath each column/business term.
 This is a better approach – it’s not just about the “data”.
 It is a process of creating the semantic layer over customer data which then declares the meaning of your data.
 Data you know the quality for.

 Data governance is not only about definitions, SQL statements, or data flows, but also about the processes, and how to work properly with data.
 When creating any report, you need to make sure that you meet the necessary steps to ensure correct representation of your data in the report.
 Pay attention not just to calculations, but also if respective metrics meet the data quality checks based on defined rules.

 In case you would like to discuss how to set up data governance properly in your organization you can schedule a free personalized 1-on-1 demo of the Accurity data intelligence platform, where we will be happy to discuss the right approach for you.

-Our new whitepaper will help you plan for and achieve your own Data Quality Management framework.
+Our new whitepaper will help you plan for and achieve your own Data Quality Management (DQM) framework.
 It covers everything we have mentioned here in a lot more detail and also has significantly more in-depth DQM process steps.
-This whitepaper is free and can be downloaded directly from the Accurity website.
+This whitepaper is a free download from the Accurity website.